Wrindu

 Why is temperature compensation important in soil resistivity testers?

-Resistivity changes ~0.5%/°C; compensation prevents 10%+ errors across seasons, vital for consistent designs.
+Resistivity changes approximately 0.5% per °C; compensation prevents errors exceeding 10% across seasons, vital for consistent designs.